hpcgarage/ParTI/Contributing.md

 `spt_CheckError`, `spt_CheckOSError`, `spt_CheckCudaError` are used to check for invalid input or environmental exceptions.

-Use `assert` to check for some conditions that should never happen on a production system, such as wrong data produced by other parts of SpTOL.
+Use `assert` to check for some conditions that should never happen on a production system, such as wrong data produced by other parts of ParTI!.
 I/O error or invalid data from the outside should not go into this category.

 Using `const`